 It is the policy of the Authority to comply with the law as set out in the Personal Protective Equipment at Work Regulations 1992.
 All employees who may be exposed to a risk to their health and safety while at work will be provided with suitable, properly fitting and effective personal protective equipment.
 All personal protective equipment provided by the Authority will be properly assessed prior to its provision.
 All personal protective equipment provided will be maintained in good working order.
-All employees provided with personal protective equipment by the Authority will receive comprehensive training and information on the use, maintenance and purpose of the equipment.
+Department Supervisors shall ensure that all employees provided with personal protective equipment shall receive information on the use, maintenance and purpose of the equipment.